tim-shand/www-tshand-com/src/content/post/an-introduction/index.md

 **"Building in public"**

 The idea of developing an idea/product/methods publicly early on, and building an audience to follow along with it.
 I found that this way of thinking can also be applied to learning.
 Perhaps there is value in sharing my own journey, discoveries, failures and achievements.

-Hence the creation of this blog - not only for my own benefit, but hopefully for others as well.
+Hence the creation of this blog.
+I hope that others can also obtain value from my experiences.

 > *"The secret of getting ahead is getting started" - Mark Twain*